alovajs/alovajs.github.io/docs/tutorial/06-advanced/03-method-matcher.md

 });
 ```

-> alova parameter to further narrow the match.
+> The alova parameter can further narrow the matching scope.

-## Differences used in different functions
+## Differences in use in different functions

 ### invalidateCache

-apply all matching Method instance sets, that is, invalidate the cache corresponding to all matching Method instances.
+Apply the set of all matching Method instances, that is, invalidate the cache corresponding to all matching Method instances.

 ### setCache

-applies all matching Method instance sets.
+All matching Method instance collections are applied.
 When static data is passed in, all Method instance caches are set to the same value.
-When the callback function is passed in, this function will be called cyclically, and the return value will be used as the cached data.
+When the callback function is passed in, this function will be called cyclically and the return value will be used as cache data.

 ### updateState

-applies the first matching Method instance.
+The first matching Method instance is applied.

 ### fetch

-apply the first matching Method instance, that is, only fetch data once.
+The first matching Method instance is applied, i.e. the data will only be pulled once.